2018 February 23 to March 5

 In the evenings, the gay Oxford Street district will be particularly active during Mardi Gras weekend, with lots of fun to be had!

-After breakfast, we will enjoy an overview bus tour of Sydney, including stops at the Art Gallery of New South Wales and the Museum of Contemporary Art.
+And we’re not through yet, for now it’s off four an overview bus tour of Sydney, including stops at the Art Gallery of New South Wales and the Museum of Contemporary Art.

 We finish our tour at one of the most iconic buildings on the planet.
 The Sydney Opera House Tour brings to life the saga behind the making of this modern masterpiece.
 We will go inside one of the working venues to experience the magic behind the world’s most extraordinary artistic spaces!